databricks/terraform-provider-databricks/docs/resources/cluster.md

 * `idempotency_token` - (Optional) An optional token to guarantee the idempotency of cluster creation requests.
 If an active cluster with the provided token already exists, the request will not create a new cluster, but it will return the existing running cluster's ID instead.
 If you specify the idempotency token, upon failure, you can retry until the request succeeds.
 Databricks platform guarantees to launch exactly one cluster with that idempotency token.
 This token should have at most 64 characters.
 * `ssh_public_keys` - (Optional) SSH public key contents that will be added to each Spark node in this cluster.
 The corresponding private keys can be used to login with the user name ubuntu on port 2200.
 You can specify up to 10 keys.
 * `spark_env_vars` - (Optional) Map with environment variable key-value pairs to fine-tune Spark clusters.
 Key-value pairs of the form (X,Y) are exported (i.e., X='Y') while launching the driver and workers.
 * `custom_tags` - (Optional) Additional tags for cluster resources.
 Databricks will tag all cluster resources (e.g., AWS EC2 instances and EBS volumes) with these tags in addition to `default_tags`.
+If a custom cluster tag has the same name as a default cluster tag, the custom tag is prefixed with an `x_` when it is propagated.
 * `spark_conf` - (Optional) Map with key-value pairs to fine-tune Spark clusters, where you can provide custom [Spark configuration properties](https://spark.apache.org/docs/latest/configuration.html) in a cluster configuration.
 * `is_pinned` - (Optional) boolean value specifying if the cluster is pinned (not pinned by default).
 You must be a Databricks administrator to use this.
 The pinned clusters' maximum number is [limited to 70](https://docs.databricks.com/clusters/clusters-manage.html#pin-a-cluster), so `apply` may fail if you have more than that.